 Can I bring duty-free liquids?

-Yes, if they remain in the sealed bag and accompanied by the receipt, even if you change planes.
+Yes, if they remain in the sealed bag and are accompanied by the receipt, even if you change planes.

 What happens if I exceed the limit?

-- 100 ml max per bottle in the cabin.
+• 100 ml max per bottle in carry-on.

-- No limit in the hold.
+• No limit in checked baggage.

 Leave a comment